Attorney asks judge to toss confession of woman charged in Fort Hood soldier’s death

 FORT HOOD, Texas (KWTX) - An attorney for a woman accused of helping her boyfriend dispose of the body of slain Fort Hood soldier Vanessa Guillen is asking a judge to throw out his client’s confession.

-Louis Gainor filed the motion Wednesday on behalf of Cecil Aguilar, who’s charged with one count of conspiracy to tamper with evidence.
+Louis Gainor filed the motion Wednesday on behalf of Cecily Aguilar, who’s charged with one count of conspiracy to tamper with evidence.

 Federal Magistrate Judge Jeffrey Manske scheduled a hearing on the motion on April 27.